 The game-changer, however, will be the incorporation of the Prime Cheesesteak concept.

-Based on a recipe that Murray and Gouldsbury debuted at Crumb Medford with chef Jack Kramer, the Prime Cheesesteak features 12 ounces of shaved, USDA Prime beef brisket, topped with hot peppers, fried red onions, a braised mushroom blend, and either melted Cooper Sharp or a house fondue, on a house-made roll.
+Based on a recipe that Murray and Gouldsbury launched at Crumb Medford with chef Jack Kramer, the Prime Cheesesteak features 12 ounces of shaved, USDA Prime beef brisket, topped with hot peppers, fried red onions, a braised mushroom blend, and either melted Cooper Sharp or a house fondue, on a house-made roll.

 After debuting as a specialty item, demand for the Prime Cheesesteak spiked to a level that none of them could have anticipated.
 (A mushroom cheesesteak for vegetarians is in development, along with a buffalo cauliflower sandwich.)